davedittrich/python_secrets/README.rst

 .. note::

    The secrets base directory may be created automatically for you the first time you create an environment.
-See documentation for the :ref:`usage:init` command for more information.
+For more information, see ``psec init --help``.

 ..